dataPulverizer/interface-d-c-fortran/README.md

 ## Calling D functions from C

-Calling C from D is a less seamless affair because D has features that are not supported in C, however as before, `-betterC` can be used to create compatitable object files.
+Calling D from C is a less seamless affair because D has features that are not supported in C, however as before, `-betterC` can be used to create compatitable object files.
 The D code below creates multiplication functions of different types using string mixins.
+String mixins are a meta-programming technique that allows the user to generate code with strings at compile time.

 ```
 /* example3d.d */